benoitc/gunicorn/doc/site/configuration.rst

 ::

-    arbiter = "egg:gunicorn"    # The arbiter to use for worker management backlog = 2048              # The listen queue size for the server socket bind = "127.0.0.1:8000"     # Or "unix:/tmp/gunicorn.sock"
+    backlog = 2048              # The listen queue size for the server socket bind = "127.0.0.1:8000"     # Or "unix:/tmp/gunicorn.sock"
     daemon = False              # Whether work in the background